tony-nyagah/tony-nyagah/README.md

 - 🌱 I’m currently learning **data science and Go.**

-- 👨‍💻 All of my projects are available at [tony-nyagah.github.io](https://tony-nyagah.github.io)
+- 👨‍💻 All of my projects are available at [tony-nyagah.github.io](https://tony-nyagah.github.io), a work in progress.

 - 💬 Ask me about **Python, Django and Vue.**